psgg1981/add_expense/README.md

 # add_expense
-Simple expenses tool tracking CLI, integrated with a well-defined Google Spreadsheet
+Simple expenses tool tracking CLI, integrated with your well-defined Google Spreadsheet.

 Makes use of gspread (https://gspread.readthedocs.io/en/latest/), a Python library for Google Sheets API.

+## why use it?
+This is just a fun program I wrote with Python to exercise a few concepts, but this may still come in handy when all you want is a straightforward approach to fast type and input your monthly expenses (i.e. no mouse pointing and clicking).
+Sure, it certainly requires improvements so be sure to check out the [Issues area](https://github.com/psgg1981/add_expense/issues).

 ## how to use it?
 First you'll need a spreadsheet similar to [this one](https://docs.google.com/spreadsheets/d/e/2PACX-1vScal8ROjGMx-SyWfGmpc7aAztn-ACMYNFlmx8mZX4DEm4ijTP69DGWcqHlwKvim70LKJI90YbuFAHQ/pubhtml).